caiyy17/Tiny_PBF/README.md

 1. Calculate the force (1-4)

 Basically, it is just the gravity force.
-We can use simd to do it in parallel.
+We can use OpenMP and cuda to do it in parallel.

 2. Find the neighbourhood (5-7)